pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``statistics server-show`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``statistics server-show`` command displays the current WBEM server gathered statistics.
+The ``statistics server-show`` command displays the server maintained statistics of the current WBEM server.
 What is returned depends on the implementation of statistics gathering in the WBEM server.

 This command does that by retrieving "CIM_CIMOMStatisticalData" instances associated from the "CIM_ObjectManager" instance representing the WBEM server,